Marius-Vuscan/WPM-CPM-Meter/README.md

 # WPM-CPM-Meter

-Find how fast are your fingers!
+Find how fast are your fingers! :speech_balloon:

 # Screenshot